ankane/searchkick/README.md

 ## Advanced

-Searchkick supports the [Elasticsearch DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-queries.html) and makes it easy to use.
+Searchkick makes it easy to use the Elasticsearch DSL on its own.

 ### Advanced Mapping